FIS Alpine Ski World Cup: Men

+Women

 Parallel giant slalom

 Introduced by the International Ski Federation to the World Cup as a spectator-friendly event in late 2015, the parallel giant slalom competition, or shortened parallel-G, joining the parallel slalom, is intended to lure more speed specialists into the faster of the two technical disciplines, along with attracting their fans to watch the races at the venue, on-line, and on television.
-Few venues offer the slope and conditions required to host an extremely short Giant Slalom course that can be readily viewed in its entirety by a compact gallery of fans.
+Few venues offer the slope and conditions required to host an extremely short Giant slalom course that can be readily viewed in its entirety by a compact gallery of fans.
 Modified or not, the Federation has not suggested that they will push the format to lower-level tours like the NorAm and Europa Cup.

 Format

-The Chief Race Director of the inaugural event at Alta Badia, Markus Waldner, on 20 December 2015 stated that "great performances" and "head-to-head fights" between the best Giant Slalom racers is the goal of the competition.
+The Chief Race Director of the inaugural event at Alta Badia, Markus Waldner, on 20 December 2015 stated that "great performances" and "head-to-head fights" between the best giant slalom racers is the goal of the competition.
 The course for the first race was very compact at about 20–22 seconds duration, or about one-third of a normal GS run.
-The pace and cadence was the same as Giant Slalom, not standard Slalom.
+The pace and cadence was the same as Giant slalom, not standard Slalom.
 Gates were set at roughly the same distances as GS and on a slope of about the same pitch.
 The field of thirty-two were drawn following an invitational format.
 The top four men in the overall World Cup rankings were automatic invitees, if they chose to compete.
 Another 16 racers were selected from the top of the current GS start list rankings, and the final twelve competitors were selected from the 1st run efforts at the standard GS event the day prior at the same venue.
 Overlapping qualifications allowed the sponsors to invite lower ranked participants to fill in gaps, as needed, and to replace individuals who declined to participate.
 Points were awarded and accumulated according to current standards for the race season in all relevant categories: the GS discipline, Overall and Nations Cup.
 The field was filled with thirty-two first round participants, each getting a run on either course.
 The best combined times moved the fastest racer to the second round through bracket preference protocols.
 From the second round, skiers the head-to-head competitions were held over one run only, with the faster skier from the previous round granted course selection between the 'red-right' or 'blue-left' course.
 At about one-third the time of a standard GS event, top performers/finalists were able to make multiple runs without the fatigue of a longer event.
 The course was methodically set with lasers, and a GPS-equipped Snowcat, to guarantee that both courses on the hill were as identical as possible to ensure equity and a fair competition.
 The Race Director suggested the difference between the two lanes were within "1–to–2 centimeters" tolerance of one another.